Equivariant Principal Bundles over the 2-Sphere: Introduction

 \section{Introduction}

 Let $\Gamma$ and $G$ be Lie groups.
-A principal $(\Gamma, G)$-bundle $\xi$ over$B$ is a locally-trivial principal $G$-bundle $p: E \rightarrow B$ such that $E$ and $B$ are left $\Gamma$-spaces and the projection map is $\Gamma$-equivariant, so that $\gamma(e\cdot g) = (\gamma e)\cdot g$ where $\gamma \in \Gamma$ and $g \in G$ acting on $e \in E$.
-We denote the bundle $\xi=(E,B,p,G,\Gamma).$ Equivariant principal bundles and their generalizations were studied by T. E. Stewart \cite {stewart} T. Tom Dieck \cite{tom}, R. Lashof \cite{lashof1}, P. May \cite {lashof2}, G. Segal \cite{lashof3}.
+A $\Gamma$-equivariant principal $(\Gamma, G)$-bundle $\xi$ over $X$ is locally trivial, principal $G$-bundle $p: E \rightarrow X$ such that $E$ and $X$ are left $\Gamma$-spaces.
+We denote the bundle $\xi=(E,X,p,G,\Gamma).$ The projection map $p$ is $\Gamma$-equivariant and $\gamma(e\cdot g) = (\gamma e)\cdot g$ where $\gamma \in \Gamma$ and $g \in G$ acting on $e \in E$.
+Equivariant principal bundles and their generalizations were studied by T. E. Stewart \cite {stewart}, T. tom Dieck \cite{tom}, R. Lashof \cite{lashof1} together with P. May \cite {lashof2} and G. Segal \cite{lashof4}.
 These authors use homotopy-theoretic methods.
-There exists a classifying space $B(\Gamma, G)$ for principal $(\Gamma, G)$-bundles \cite{tom}, so the classification of equivariant bundles in particular cases can be approached by studying the $\Gamma$-equivariant homotopy type of $B(\Gamma, G)$.
-If the structural group $G$ of the bundle is abelian, the main result of Lashof \cite{lashof1} states that equivariant bundles over a $\Gamma$-space B are classified by ordinary homotopy classes of maps $[X\times_{\Gamma}E\Gamma, BG]$ as shown in \cite{lashof2}.
-Recently, M. K. Kim \cite{2010arXiv1005.0681K} classifies equivariant bundles over $2$-sphere by means of homotopy of the set of equivariant clutching maps.
+There exists a classifying space $B(\Gamma, G)$ for principal $(\Gamma, G)$-bundles \cite{tom}, so principal $(\Gamma, G)$-bundles over a $\Gamma$ space $X$ are studied by means of $[X,B(\Gamma,G)]_\Gamma$.
+If the structure group $G$ of the bundle is abelian, the main result of \cite{lashof4} states that equivariant bundles over a $\Gamma$-space $X$ are classified by ordinary homotopy classes of maps $[X\times_{\Gamma}E\Gamma, BG]$.
+Recently M. K. Kim \cite{kim} has classified equivariant complex bundles over $2$-sphere by means of CW decompositions of linear actions of $S^2$.
 Moreover, J. H. Verrette \cite{verrette2016results} studies equivariant vector bundles over the 2-sphere with effective actions by the rotational symmetries of the tetrahedron, octahedron and icosahedron for verifying Algebraic Realization Conjecture.
+Another approach to equivariant principal bundles is given by Hambleton and Hausmann \cite{ian1}.
+This approach proceeds the local invariants arising from isotropy representations at singular points of $(X,\Gamma)$.
+By an isotropy representation at a $\Gamma$ fixed point $x_0 \in X,$ we imply the homomorphism $\alpha_{x_0} : \Gamma_{x_0} \rightarrow G$ defined by the formula